 You care for 6 children, so each child is charged $10,000/year at a rate of approximately $38.46 per child/day.

-You need to collect this amount every day to pay for your expenses, and salary when you are closed.
+You need to collect this amount every weekday to pay for your expenses, and salary when you are closed.

 There is another way...

-What if I told you, you could still earn the same annual salary, cover your expenses, have paid time off but only bill your clients for the days you are open?
+What if I told you, you could still earn the same annual salary, and cover your expenses, without the hassle when you close for time off?

 I know hold onto your seat!
 I want to shout this from the rooftops because when I first heard about this concept the clouds lifted, and it ended up being the best change I ever made in my business.

-For this business model you calculate your rates based on the number of days you are open for the year, not the total work days in the year.
+For this business model you calculate your rates based on the number of days you are open for the year (not the total weekdays in the year).

-You simply figure out how many days a year you will be closed.
-I’ll choose 15 days for this example.
+1. Figure out how many days a year you'll be open.
+I’ll choose 245 days for this example.

 Moving to this model brought so many positive changes to my business.
 The biggest, being I didn’t feel guilty when I needed to take time off-which allowed me to take care of myself better.
 Parents were so happy about not being “charged” when I was closed, they never even balked about the minimal daily increase.
 As a bonus: even when I didn’t take all of my allotted days off, I was still being paid for them each year.
 These things made me much happier in my business.